 Kirkwood Mountain Resort

-Far from the maddening crowd, Kirkwood’s charm rests over 2,300 acres of horseshoe-shaped terrain that boast some of North America’s toughest and tamest slopes.
+Kirkwood’s charm rests over 2,300 acres of horseshoe-shaped terrain that boast some of North America’s toughest and tamest slopes.
 The mountain has always retained the air of adventure and been a favorite liar for hard boiled skiers from both north and south shores who are attracted to the resort’s giant bowls, precipitous steeps and nostalgic atmosphere.
-Thanks to a base elevation of 7,800 feet, Kirkwood boats California’s direst powder in the heart of winter.
+Thanks to a base elevation of 7,800 feet, Kirkwood boats California’s deepest powder in the heart of winter.
 But it’s ironic that for all the eye-popping pitches, and ragging pulchritude lurking within Kirkwood’s intestines, the mountain is friendly to all, cradling the novice and purring to families.
-Some of the finest beginner terrain can be discovered in the Timer Creek learning area, rated by USA Today as one of the Top Ten Places to Learn to Ski.
+Some of the finest beginner terrain can be discovered in the Timber Creek learning area.
 The bane of Kirkwood remains the 35 mile commute from the south shores of Lake Tahoe.
 Carson Pass is downright hairy and about as unsavory as a dog’s breakfast on a snowy day.
 Driving over the pass is often better than getting snowed in at Kirkwood’s base.

 Best Place: The chutes below The Sisters, or One Man and Two Man Chutes are reachable by following Larry’s Lip off the Sunrise Chair.